 Calcium antagonists have been cleared from the suspicion of causing a relative excess of coronary events by the same authors who had raised the question.
-Some meta-analyses suggest that these agents may be slightly more effective in preventing stroke,^{284,394,421} although it is not clear whether this can be ascribed to a specific protective effect on the brain circulation or to a slightly better or more uniform BP control with this class of drugs.141 The question of whether calcium antagonists may be less effective than diuretics, beta-blockers and ACE inhibitors in preventing incipient heart failure is still an open one.
-In the largest available meta-analysis,284 calcium antagonists reduced new-onset heart failure by about 20% compared with placebo but, when compared with diuretics, betablockers and ACE inhibitors were inferior by about 20% (which means a 19% rather than 24% reduction).
-The lower effectiveness of calcium antagonists on the onset of heart failure may also be a consequence of the design of the trials pointing to this conclusion, which required prevention or withdrawal of agents essential in heart failure therapy such as diuretics, beta-blockers and ACE inhibitors in patients randomized to calcium antagonists.422 In fact, in all trials in which the design permitted or prescribed the simultaneous use of diuretics, betablockers or ACE inhibitors,^{269,299,301,423} calcium antagonists were not inferior to comparative therapies in preventing heart failure.
+Some meta-analyses suggest that these agents may be slightly more effective in preventing stroke, 284,394,421 although it is not clear whether this can be ascribed to a specific protective effect on the brain circulation or to a slightly better or more uniform BP control with this class of drugs.
+The question of whether calcium antagonists may be less effective than diuretics, beta-blockers and ACE inhibitors in preventing incipient heart failure is still an open one.
+In the largest available meta-analysis, calcium antagonists reduced new-onset heart failure by about 20% compared with placebo but, when compared with diuretics, beta-blockers and ACE inhibitors were inferior by about 20% (which means a 19% rather than 24% reduction).
+The lower effectiveness of calcium antagonists on the onset of heart failure may also be a consequence of the design of the trials pointing to this conclusion, which required prevention or withdrawal of agents essential in heart failure therapy such as diuretics, beta-blockers and ACE inhibitors in patients randomized to calcium antagonists.
+In fact, in all trials in which the design permitted or prescribed the simultaneous use of diuretics, beta-blockers or ACE inhibitors, 269,299,301,423 calcium antagonists were not inferior to comparative therapies in preventing heart failure.
 Calcium antagonists have shown a greater effectiveness than beta-blockers in slowing down progression of carotid atherosclerosis and in reducing LV hypertrophy in several controlled studies (see sections 6.11.4 and 6.12.1).

-5.2.1.4 Angiotensin-converting enzyme inhibitors and angiotensin receptor blockers
+5.2.1.4 Angiotensin-converting enzyme inhibitors and angiotensin receptor

 Both classes are among those most widely used in antihypertensive therapy.
-Some meta-analyses have suggested that ACE inhibitors may be somewhat inferior to other classes in preventing stroke^{284,395,421} and that angiotensin receptor blockers may be inferior to ACE inhibitors in preventing myocardial infarction424 or allcause mortality.393 The hypothesis raised by these meta-analyses has been undermined by the results of the large ONTARGET, directly comparing outcomes under treatment with the ACE inhibitor ramipril and the angiotensin receptor blocker telmisartan (section 5.2.2.2).
+Some meta-analyses have suggested that ACE inhibitors may be somewhat inferior to other classes in preventing $stroke^{284,395,421} \, and \, that \, angiotens in \, receptor \, blockers \, may \, be \, infer-part \, blockers \, may \, block$ ior to ACE inhibitors in preventing myocardial infarction 424 or allcause mortality.
+The hypothesis raised by these meta-analyses has been undermined by the results of the large ONTARGET, directly comparing outcomes under treatment with the ACE inhibitor ramipril and the angiotensin receptor blocker telmisartan (section 5.2.2.2).
 ONTARGET has shown telmisartan not to be statistically inferior to ramipril as far as incidence of major cardiac outcomes, stroke and all-cause death is concerned.
 ONTARGET has also disproved the hypothesis that the peroxisome proliferator-activated receptor (PPAR) activity of telmisartan may render this compound more effective in preventing or delaying onset of diabetes: incidence of new diabetes was non-significantly different between telmisartan and ramipril in ONTARGET.

-Most recently, the hypothesis has been raised of an association of angiotensin receptor blockers with cancer onset.425 A much larger meta-analysis, including all major randomized trials investigating all major compounds of the class, has subsequently found no evidence of increased cancer incidence,426 for which there is also no basis from a mechanistic standpoint.427 Among the well-known ancillary properties of ACE inhibitors and angiotensin receptor blockers, are their peculiar effectiveness in reducing proteinuria (see section 6.9) and improving outcomes in chronic heart failure (section 6.11.2).
+Most recently, the hypothesis has been raised of an association of angiotensin receptor blockers with cancer onset.
+A much larger meta-analysis, including all major randomized trials investigating all major compounds of the class, has subsequently found no evidence of increased cancer incidence, A mong the well-known ancillary properties of ACE inhibitors and angiotensin receptor blockers, are their peculiar effectiveness in reducing proteinuria (see section 6.9) and improving outcomes in chronic heart failure (section 6.11.2).